GoesToEleven/golang-web-dev/031_AWS/01_hello/README.md

 1. Copy your binary to the sever
   - scp -i /path/to/[your].pem ./main ec2-user@[public-DNS]:
+    - "ec2-user" might be "ubuntu" depending upon your machine
   - say "yes" to The authenticity of host ... can't be established.

 1. SSH into your server
-  - ssh -i /path/to/[your].pem ec2-user@[public-DNS]:
+  - ssh -i /path/to/[your].pem ec2-user@[public-DNS]

 1. Run your code
-  - sudo yum update
-  - sudo chmod 400 your binary
+  - sudo chmod 700 mybinary
   - sudo ./mybinary
-  - check it in a browser at [public-IP]:8080
+  - check it in a browser at [public-IP]

 1. Exit
   - ctrl + c